This example shows how machine learning can create a digital twin of an electric motor.

 Once we establish the data set information, we perform analytics to check the data quality.

 For instance, we can calculate the data distribution.
-The next figure depicts the histogram for one of the target variables.
+The following figure depicts the histogram for one of the target variables.

 Inputs-targets correlations

-The next figure depicts inputs-targets correlations.
+The following figure depicts input-target correlations.
 This might help us see the different inputs’ influence on the motor temperature.

-As this machine learning study has various target variables, we show the correlations diagram of one.
+As this machine learning study has various target variables, we show the correlation diagram of one.

 The above chart shows that a few instances have a critical dependency on the variable ‘torque’.
-As we can see, an instance is highly correlated to this target, which is the case of the input ‘current_quadrature’.
+As we can see, an instance is highly correlated to this target, as seen in the input ‘current_quadrature’.

 At first sight, we could have predicted this behavior simply by looking at the data set and realizing the torque is induced by the current, in this case, by the quadrature coordinate of the current.